jjti/personal-site/content/blog/2017-10-18-This-Website/index.md

 ### Updates
 Turns out that aws-cli has its shortfalls.
 For me, it was the inability to invalidate the CloudFront cache post S3 sync.
 In otherwords, the ability to immediately update the site when I push changes.
-The solution is relatively straightforward with S3cmd, with the flag "--cf-invalidate," and its Windows equivelant but I did not want to pay $99 for some Windows software.
+The solution is relatively straightforward with S3cmd, with the flag "--cf-invalidate," and its Windows equivelant, but I did not want to pay $99 for some Windows software.
 An open issue on this feature, or lack thereof, is [here](https://github.com/aws/aws-cli/issues/920).
 I now invalidate the index file after a sync:

 ```javascript